Ashen faggot: Christmas Eve ritual

-This tradition survives in pubs on the border between Devon and Somerset (The Squirrel Inn in Laymore being one of these) and is celebrated on the evening of the 6th of January each year (old Christmas Eve).
+This tradition survives in pubs on the border between Devon and Somerset (The Squirrel Inn in Laymore being one of these) and is celebrated on the evening of 6 January each year (old Christmas Eve).
 Here the ritual centres on an ashen faggot around twelve feet in length bound by approximately a dozen withies.
 At the beginning of the evening, the butt of the faggot is placed against the rear of the fireplace, where a fire is already ablaze.
 Bets are then placed on the length of time (which is usually several hours) until the last binding bursts, with the closest estimate winning a prize and the proceeds going to charity.

-At Taunton in the early 19th century, an Ashen Faggot Ball was held on 31st December.
+At Taunton in the early 19th century, an Ashen Faggot Ball was held on 31 December.

 It was believed that any household that did not burn the ashen faggot would face years of bad luck and misfortune.
 Some versions suggest that an ashen faggot kept in the house would keep away the Devil and evil spirits.